centarro/commerce-docs/docs/v2/developer-guide/pricing/prices.md

 #### Payment prices

 Payments have two Price fields: `Amount` and `Refunded amount`.
-The `getBalance()` method calculates the difference beween the Amount and the Refunded amount.
+The `getBalance()` method calculates the difference between the Amount and the Refunded amount.
 These values are managed by payment gateway methods.
 For an overview, see the [Payments](../../payments/getting-started) documentation.

 ## Formatting prices